Shidh0/instadowply/README.md

 ```bash
 ~/insta-bulk-grabber/configure.sh
 ```
-* You can get the Session ID from signing in to instagram in [Kiwi Browser](https://play.google.com/store/apps/details?id=secure.unblock.unlimited.proxy.snap.hotspot.shield) and using cookie editor extension or by using a pc and finding it manually.
+* You can get the Session ID from signing in to instagram in Kiwi Browser Or [Mozilla Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox)and using cookie editor extension or by using a pc and finding it manually.
 *
 You can update the script by running
   ```bash